wangxf2000/OneNodeCDHCluster/README.md

-# One Node CDH Cluster on Azure
+# One Node CDH Cluster

 This script automatically sets up a CDH cluster on a single VM with the following 10 services: Kafka, Kudu, Impala, Hue, Hive, Spark, Oozie, HDFS, YARN and ZK.
 More services can be added or removed by updating the template used.